egonolieux/personal-conventions/issue-tracking.md

 ## Title and description

 - Do not end the title with a period.
-- The title must be written in the imperative mood.
+- Prefer writing the title in the imperative mood.
+If not possible, use a descriptive sentence.
 - Keep the title as short as possible for better readability.
 - Use proper capitalization.
 - Do not add a description if the title is self explanatory.